vitorwlima/brainflip/README.md

   - [ ] host can kick people (not necessary for MVP)
   - [x] host can start the game (that component is only the lobby, separate that into its own comp)

+- [ ] generate roomcode on the server side and make sure its unique

 ### UX/UI

 - [ ] after mvp done, adjust cringe copy